Ford Everest vs GWM Tank 500

 The Ford Everest uses a Diesel Bi-Turbo producing 154kW and 500Nm of torque, sent through a automatic to a 4WD layout.
 It covers the 0-100km/h sprint in 10.1 seconds.

-The GWM Tank 500 lines up making 175kW and 648Nm, paired to a 9-speed auto driving the rear wheels.
+The GWM Tank 500 responds with a Hybrid making 255kW and 648Nm, paired to a 9-speed auto driving the rear wheels.
+It gets to 100km/h in 8.5 seconds.

-The GWM Tank 500 has the clear power advantage at 175kW vs 154kW.
+The GWM Tank 500 has the clear power advantage at 255kW vs 154kW.
+In the real-world sprint, the GWM Tank 500 is 1.6s quicker.
 For most buyers, the way each car feels day-to-day matters more than outright acceleration.

 Space & Comfort

-For towing, the Ford Everest leads with a 3,500kg braked capacity vs 2,500kg.
-That 1,000kg difference matters if you regularly hitch up.
+For towing, the Ford Everest leads with a 3,500kg braked capacity vs 3,000kg.
+That 500kg difference matters if you regularly hitch up.

 True Cost to Own